libdebug/libdebug/docs/basics/register_access.md

     **libdebug** only exposes registers which are available on your CPU model.
 For AMD64, the list of available AVX registers is determined by checking the CPU capabilities.
 If you believe your CPU supports AVX registers but they are not available, we encourage your to open an [:octicons-issue-opened-24: Issue](https://github.com/libdebug/libdebug/issues) with your hardware details.

 ## :material-filter: Filtering Registers
-The `regs` field of the [Debugger](../../from_pydoc/generated/debugger/debugger/) object or the [Thread Context](../../from_pydoc/generated/state/thread_context) can also used to filter registers with specific values.
+The `regs` field of the [Debugger](../../from_pydoc/generated/debugger/debugger/) object or the [Thread Context](../../from_pydoc/generated/state/thread_context) can also be used to filter registers with specific values.

 !!!
 ABSTRACT "Function Signature"